-The ongoing measure of the impact of Cultural Leadership’s programs is done through pre and post questionnaires with participating students and parents.
+The ongoing measure of the impact of Cultural Leadership’s programs is done through pre and post questionnaires with participating students, parents, and supervisors.

 High school program pre and post tests have been analyzed by an independent organization, EMT Associates, a California-based evaluation and research company.
 Their analysis has shown that Cultural Leadership has significant impact.
 In 2010 EMT compiled results and prepared a report, indicating the following.
 Click here to read the entire report.